Art Institute of Tampa

-The Art Institute of Tampa is a for profit institution providing education in design, media arts, fashion and culinary arts.

-The Art Institute of Tampa opened in 2004.
-The Art Institute of Tampa was the 30th location within The Art Institutes system of schools.
+The Art Institute of Tampa was a private for-profit art school in Tampa, Florida.
+It opened in 2004 as the 30th location within The Art Institutes system of schools.
+All Art Institute schools closed on September 30, 2023.

-The Art Institute of Tampa is a branch of Miami International University of Art & Design, which is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools (SACS).
+The Art Institute of Tampa was a branch of Miami International University of Art & Design, which was accredited by the Commission on Colleges of the Southern Association of Colleges and Schools (SACS).

 Culinary program

 The Art Institute of Tampa's culinary program garnered much attention.
 In 2006, its culinary students and staff volunteered to create the menu, make a budget, and prepare and serve the food for a Pinellas County Habitat for Humanity charity event called Building Dreams.
 In 2007, articles in the St. Petersburg Times indicated that the school had been a sponsor of the Best Teen Chef competition.

-Programs

-All bachelor programs as of 5/24/2022 have a full tuition rate of $103,500.